lorenzejay/phastos-automate-extension/README.md

     "tabs": [],
     "spaceName": // if using Arc then fill else remove },
+  "phastos-automate.autoRunFocusMode": false,
+  "phastos-automate.focusMode": {
+    "enabled": true, // set to false if you do not want to run this "focusedApps": [
+      "Code",
+      "Spotify"
+    ]
+  }
   "phastos-automate.terminalConfig": {
     "terminal": "Iterm", // Iterm or Terminal
     "useNewTabOrSplit": true,